joelparkerhenderson/wordbooks/pages/code-of-ethics/index.md

 * Enforcement and accountability: A description of the process for enforcing the code of ethics, including disciplinary measures for violations of the code, and mechanisms for reporting violations or ethical concerns.

-A code of ethics is important for several reasons.
-First, it provides a clear set of guidelines for ethical behavior, which can help prevent unethical or illegal behavior and promote accountability and transparency.
-Second, it can help build trust and credibility with clients, customers, and stakeholders, which is essential for success in many professions and industries.
-Third, it can serve as a tool for professional development and growth, helping members of the profession or organization to continually improve their skills and knowledge.
+A code of ethics can promote accountability and transparency, and help prevent unethical or illegal behavior.
+Additionally, it can help build trust and credibility with clients, customers, and stakeholders.

 In order to be effective, a code of ethics must be regularly reviewed and updated to ensure that it remains relevant and effective over time.
-It should also be communicated clearly and consistently throughout the organization, and members should be trained on its contents and implications.
-Additionally, there should be mechanisms in place for reporting and addressing ethical concerns, and for enforcing the code through disciplinary measures if necessary.
+It must be communicated clearly and consistently throughout the organization, and members should be trained on its contents and implications.
+There must be mechanisms in place for reporting and addressing ethical concerns, and for enforcing the code through disciplinary measures if necessary.